My ZAP Xebra PK electric pickup truck

 Web Links about the A123-Systems/Hymotion Plug-In Conversion

-Problem with the Prius 12-volts auxillary battery
+Problem with the Prius 12-volts auxiliary battery

 Occasional Problem Starting the Hymotion System